 “A wise man will hear and increase in learning, and a man of understanding will acquire wise counsel.”
 Proverbs 1:5

-His words speak to humanities reality that “we never arrive,” and that the journey of life reflects the ongoing connection between learning and growing.
+His words speak to our reality that “we never arrive,” and the journey of life reflects the ongoing connection between learning and growing.
 Solomon’s choice to seek and engage intelligent people showcased his wisdom and perspective.
-With perspective, we welcome our need for continued growth and exploration despite age, intelligence, station, or wisdom.
+With perspective, we welcome our need for continued growth and exploration despite age, intelligence, status, or wisdom.

 Think of it this way.

 You may not be the president or a head football coach, but you are the CEO of your life.
 Manage it well.You may not be the president or a head football coach, but you are the CEO of your life.
+Manage it well!
 Click To Tweet

 The Road to Foolishness